PXgamer/plex-picker/README.md

 # plex-picker

-A project to pick a film from your Plex library.
+A project to pick a video from your Plex library.

 ## Usage